The UMA Bachelor of Architecture program is fully accredited by the National Architectural Accrediting Board

 The National Architectural Accrediting Board (NAAB) states that:

-The University of Maine at Augusta, College of Arts & Sciences, Department of Architecture was granted candidacy for the following professional degree program in architecture:
+The University of Maine at Augusta, College of Arts & Sciences, Department of Architecture offers the following NAAB-accredited degree program:

 Accreditation Reports and Responses

 National Architectural Accrediting Board Documents:

 Career Development Information: